boydavidtaga/neiro.io/_posts/2018-01-21-postgres-full-text-search-using-ecto.md

 ---
 layout: post
 title: PostgreSQL full-text search using Ecto
-crosspost_to_medium: false
+crosspost_to_medium: true
 tags: [programming, elixir, ecto, databases, postgresql]
 ---

-PostgreSQL is one of the most popular, used and common relational database.
+PostgreSQL is one of the most popular, stable and common relational database.
 It's widely used in Elixir infrastructure and has a great integration with Ecto library.

 If you're into web development you can often face the search problem.
-You have a large stable database, you have a tons of useful information, great tools, but your users desire to find something by arbitrary questions.
-You can't use your favourite plain `SELECT  ...
-WHERE ... ` queries because you need to search for the words, not columns or records.
+You have a large stable database, you have tons of useful information, great tools, but your users desire to find something by arbitrary questions.
+You can't use your favourite plain SELECT  ...
+WHERE ...  queries because you need to search for the words, not columns or records.

 This if what the full text search stands for.

-Fortunately, PostgreSQL has built-in support of the full-text search.
-It allows you to parse your data into `tokens`, convert these tokens to `lexemes` - normalised forms of words - and, finally, search and make search optimisations.
+Fortunately, PostgreSQL has a built-in support of the full-text search.
+It allows you to parse your data into tokens, convert these tokens to lexemes - normalised forms of words - and, finally, search and make search optimisations.

 ## Ecto migration to use the search
 Let's start by creating a migration.
-Create a new Elixir project and the new migration in `priv/repo/migrations`:
+Create a new Elixir project and a new migration in priv/repo/migrations:

 ```elixir
 defmodule App.Repo.Migrations.IntroducePgSearch do